Want to get updates to your mailbox? 📬

 Referral traffic is important because it sends possible buyers to your website from other sites that likely have the same target audience.
 You can learn about the interests of the customers coming from the referring website and optimize your content for them.

-Google Analytics can help you understand how users behave on your website.
-Once you understand their behavior, you can adjust your strategy with your business goals in mind.
+Google Analytics is a great tool to help you understand how users behave on your website.
+Once you understand their behavior, then you can adjust your strategy with your business goals in mind.

 Next Step to Grow Your Business